Cyber Resilience

 CVE-2023-43000 is a high-severity Use After Free (CWE-416) vulnerability in Apple Ipados.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked at the 8.0th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 11% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog; a public proof-of-concept is referenced.

 A use-after-free vulnerability tracked as CVE-2023-43000 and assigned CWE-416 was addressed through improved memory management in multiple Apple products.
 The affected components include macOS Ventura prior to 13.5, iOS and iPadOS prior to 16.6, Safari prior to 16.6, and older iOS/iPadOS versions prior to 15.8.7.
 The flaw resides in the handling of web content and can result in memory corruption when maliciously crafted input is processed.